SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloudtrail.md

 In some cases, your query results may show `"HIDDEN_DUE_TO_SECURITY_REASONS"` as the value of the `userName` field.
 That's because AWS does not log the user name that was entered when a sign-in failure is caused by an incorrect user name.

+## Prerequisites

+Before you begin, you must configure AWS CloudTrail logging to an S3 bucket in your AWS account.
+Additionally, confirm that logs are being delivered to the S3 Bucket you’ll use to send the logs to Sumo Logic.

+1. [Configure AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_started_top_level.html) in your AWS account.
+2. Confirm that logs are being delivered to the Amazon S3 bucket.

+## Collecting Logs for the AWS CloudTrail App

+This section has instructions for configuring log collection for the AWS CloudTrail app.

+If you have more than one environment that generates CloudTrail data (such as ops, dev, and so on) you’ll need to configure a separate S3 Source for each environment.
+Learn more [here](#Configuring-the-AWS-CloudTrail-App-in-multiple-environments).

+Our new app install flow is now in Beta.
+It is only enabled for certain customers while we gather Beta customer feedback.
+If you can see the Add Integration button, follow the "Before you begin" section in the "Collect Logs" help page and then use the in-product instructions in Sumo Logic to set up the app.

+To configure an AWS CloudTrail Source, perform these steps:
+1. Add an [AWS CloudTrail Source](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/aws-cloudtrail-source.md) to Sumo Logic.
+2. [Grant Sumo Logic access](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/grant-access-aws-product.md) to an Amazon S3 bucket.
+  * Generate the Role-Based Access CloudFormation template in Sumo Logic and download the template.
+  * Create the CloudFormation stack in AWS Management Console using the template.
+  * Copy the Role ARN from the Outputs tab and paste it in the Role ARN field in Sumo Logic CloudTrail Source created in step 3.
+For more information, refer [Configuring your AWS source with CloudFormation](/docs/send-data/Sources/sources-hosted-collectors/Amazon-Web-Services/configure-our-aws-source-cloudformation#set-up-an-iam-role).
+3. [Enable Sumo to track AWS Admin activity](#Enable-Sumo-to-Track-AWS-Admin-Activity).
+This step is optional, but if you don't do it, the administrator activity panels in the **AWS CloudTrail - User Monitoring** dashboard won't be populated.
+4. Install the Sumo Logic App for AWS CloudTrail.

+Once you begin uploading data, your daily data usage will increase.
+It's a good idea to check the **Account** page to make sure that you have enough quota to accommodate additional data in your account.
+If you need additional quota, you can [upgrade your account](/docs/manage/manage-subscription/upgrade-your-cloud-flex-account.md) at any time.

 ### Field Extraction Template